Chain-of-Thought Prompting for Speech Translation: Introduction

 Prompt design plays a critical role in leveraging the power of LLMs.
 In \cite{brown2020language}, it is shown that without fine tuning the model, one can use example contexts and completions as prompts, and ask the model to complete a new request.
 This form of in-context learning~\cite{min2022rethinking, wang2024can} ability highlights the importance of injecting guiding information into prompts.
 Other approaches \cite{lester2021power, li2021prefix} append trainable embeddings to fixed ones to let the model learn the prompt via supervised training.
 Prompts with rich information may also help LLMs generate the correct response.
 For example, chain-of-thought (CoT) prompting \cite{wei2022chain} has shown to improve in a number of reasoning tasks such as math and reasoning.
 CoT prompting uses a multi-step prompting method to explore the LLM's generation ability and guide the model to the final answer.

 Past work in various speech tasks also shows the benefits of a multi-step prediction.
 For example, deliberation models \mbox{\cite{le2022deliberation, hu2020deliberation, xia2017deliberation, yang2023generative}} first predict the first-pass hypothesis and then use that to assist a more sophisticated second-pass task.
 In the Speech-LLM framework, a joint audio and speech understanding model \cite{gong2023joint} uses Whisper \cite{radford2023robust} to generate spoken text and use that to prompt the LLaMA LLM \cite{touvron2023llama} for a range of audio tasks.
 Without using speech in prompting, \cite{hu2024gentranslate} develops a generic multi-task correction LLM takes outputs from various models and generates refined results.
-Recently, in \cite{huang2023speech}, a CoT prediction method for speech translation is proposed to predict a concatenated sequence of ASR and AST transcripts by prompting a decoder-only GPT.
-However, when using an encoder-decoder LLM architecture such as T5, it is unclear what is the best place to inject the ASR hypothesis, i.e., decoder outputs (as in \cite{huang2023speech}) or T5 inputs, and is worth researching.
+Recently, in \cite{huang2023speech}, a CoT prediction method for speech translation is proposed to predict a concatenated ASR and AST transcript sequence by prompting a decoder-only GPT.
+However, when using an encoder-decoder LLM such as T5, it is unclear what is the best place to inject the ASR hypothesis, i.e., decoder outputs (as in \cite{huang2023speech}) or T5 inputs, and is worth researching (note \cite{du2024cot}, \cite{chen2024llast} are developed concurrently with our work).